Each guest player must have a laminated player card. Maximum 3 guest players for U9-U12 and maximum 5 guest players for

 Forfeits of games in the playoff rounds shall be recorded as 1-0 scores.

 The tournament committee reserves the right to cancel or reschedule games or the entire tournament due to inclement weather conditions.
 If the event is canceled entirely (before the games have kicked off) because of weather, $175 of your entry fee is non refundable and the rest will be sent back.
-Teams will be refunded per game if the event starts and they play only one or two games.
+In the event that the event is cancelled mid event, teams will be refunded a per game fee decided on by the tournament committee.
+Finals are not guaranteed games in this situation, teams are only guaranteed 3 Games.